-Buy Back Program Legal Terms
+Buy-Back Program Legal Terms

 This is an important legal document.
 Please read it carefully.

-1. InterNACHI’s Buy Back Program (Program) is a program InterNACHI offers to homebuyers that select a participating InterNACHI member to perform their home inspection.
-Under the Program, if the inspector misses something the inspector should have identified, InterNACHI will buy your home back.
-The program is subject to these legal terms:
+1. InterNACHI’s Buy-Back Program ("Program") is offered to homebuyers who hire a participating InterNACHI® member to perform their home inspection.
+Under the Program, if InterNACHI® determines that the inspector missed something that he/she should have identified and reported, InterNACHI® will buy your home back.

-3. Acceptance of Payment is a Release / Non-disparagement.
-The homebuyer’s acceptance of payment from InterNACHI constitutes a full release of the inspector and InterNACHI from any further liability in connection with the inspection and the program.
-The homebuyer agrees not to disparage the inspector or InterNACHI.
+3. Acceptance of Payment Is a Release / Non-Disparagement.
+The homebuyer’s acceptance of payment from InterNACHI® constitutes a full release of the inspector and InterNACHI® from any further liability in connection with the inspection and the Program.
+The homebuyer agrees not to disparage the inspector or InterNACHI®.
 This release will need to be signed.

 4. Venue / Waiver of Jury / Attorney’s Fees.
 The exclusive venue for any action arising out of the Program is Boulder, Colorado.
 The homebuyer waives trial by jury.
 In any such action, the Court must order the losing party to pay the prevailing party’s attorney’s fees and costs.